 - Laser Scanning Confocal Fluorescent and Differential Interference Contrast Microscope

 - Visible, uv, and chemiluminscent imaging system

 - Electrophoresis equipment for both agarose and polyacrylamide gel electrophoresis

-- Thermocyclers for PCR
+- Thermocyclers for PCR and qRT-PCR

 - Both fluorescent and light microscopes with digital imaging capability

 - Tissue culture facility with hoods and CO2 cabinets

 - Microinjection equipment for the injection of zebrafish and C. elegans

 - Saltwater and freshwater systems for marine invertebrates, and zebrafish